py1150/stedi_human_balance_analytics/README.md

 _Note_ for step_trainer_trusted we first need customer_curated (step 3) --> see project rubric

+- preconditions and options:
+    - we need to have the right permissions (e.g., S3 object operations for all objects in a path, i.e., s3://.../*)
+    - when source can be accessed - we see it in preivew
+    - e.g., for SQL Node:
+/*
+Input sources: customer_landing
+SQL aliases customer_landing
+*/
+    - set output options as outlined in rubric
+    - we can work with glue cataloge tables as source (once we defined them in glue/athena)
+    - we can output to s3 (but have to set the option above to automatically generate a table in the data catagloue)

+- deleted vpc endpoint only

 ## 5. Curated Zone
 - tables
 - customer